efronic/cardgame/README.md

 # Cardgame

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.6.

+## Prerequisites

+Install the latest version of Node from [here] (https://nodejs.org/).
+Run `npm install -g @angular/cli` to install/update latest version of Angular CLI.
+Once downloaded the codebase, run `npm install` to install all the dependencies and node modules.

 ## Development server